St. Brides Major, Southerndown and

 Co-mingling of cans/glass/paper & cardboard/plastic Return to top / Quick Links

 Collection is every Thursday.
 Items can be put in a recycling box if you have one and should be placed on the kerbside by 7.00 am on the day of collection.
 If the box is full, place additional boxes/bags next to it.
-Do not put items within other items, for example a plastic carton inside a cereal box or a different type of plastic container.
+Blue, weighted, 60 litre co-mingling bags which have Velcro seals can be purchased from the Vale Council at the Civic Offices in Barry or the Alps Depot in Wenvoe and some local libraries.
+Both boxes and bags can be marked with your address should you wish to do this.
+Do not put items within other items, for example a plastic tray inside a cardboard box or a foil container inside a quiche box nor a different type of plastic container inside another such as a yoghurt pot in a cheese tub.
 Please note any other material in the box will not be collected.
 Any items contaminated with, for example, food will be left behind.
 You do not have to remove paper labels from jars, tins or bottles.
 Any materials left behind will have a sticker attached to explain why they have not been collected.

 Aerosols, Foil and Cans Return to top / Quick Links